utdata/icj-class/static-apps/static-04.md

 # Data and loops

-We're going to update our `index.html` file to look more like blog landing page, and we'll use a loop of data to create links to our Ship's Log entries.
+We're going to update our index page to look more like blog landing page, and we'll use a loop of data to create links to our Ship's Log entries.

-Open up the `src/njk/index.html` and take a look at it.
+Open up the `src/njk/index.njk` and take a look at it.

 - The first line _extends_ the "base" layout.
 This is fine, since this is the only page we'll have like this.
 - The next bit is _block page\_title_, which allows us to replace the default title, which we should do.
 Update the contents of that block with "The Ship's Log".